-MONTGOMERY, AL (WSFA) - Recently a young child in Panama City lost their life after being forgotten and left in a hot car.
-These are always tragic reminders and, unfortunately for the person transporting the child, preventable occurrences.
+MONTGOMERY, AL (WSFA) - In the last week alone, two Alabama children have lost their lives after being left in a hot car.
+These are always tragic and unfortunately for the children, preventable occurrences.

-A study by San Jose University, updated just this month, provided statistics that revealed 30 U.S. children last year died of a heatstroke related to being left in a hot car.
-In this year alone, four children have lost their lives unnecessarily.
-Alabama ranks 14th in the nation with 14 child vehicular heatstroke deaths since 1998.
+A study by the San Francisco State University provided statistics that revealed 33 U.S. children in 2012 died of a heatstroke related to being left in a hot car.
+In this year alone, 21 children have lost their lives needlessly and as I mentioned earlier, two in our state.

-This study went on to detail that 86 percent of the children who have died from vehicular heatstroke were ages 3 and younger.
-These small children are most likely non-verbal, or were sleeping and being small and out of the line of sight, were forgotten when the parent or guardian exited the vehicle resulting in these unfortunate tragedies.
+Those transporting young children ages 3 to newborn should pay special attention as this study went on to detail that 87% of the children that have died from vehicular heatstroke were ages 3 and younger.
+The small child was most likely non-verbal, sleeping and not in line of sight when the parent or guardian exited the vehicle resulting in these unfortunate tragedies.